shaansharma1980/CoWin_slotter/README.md

 ## Contributions
 * This is free software and if anyone would like to extend it to help create further improvements, please feel free to do so !
 * Please ensure that your sole purpose is to help the Indian people in getting vaccination slots across India.
-* Do not overload the api with HTTP requests!
-Be nice and let others use it judiciously, put a pragmatic time intervals between fetches.
+* Do not overload the api with HTTP requests !
+Be nice and let others use it judiciously, put a pragmatic time interval between fetches.